wirecardBrasil/moip-encryption-sdk-ios/README.md

 With the Moip SDK, you can process payments using Moip from your application with security and easy integration.

+To receive payment in your app without concern with encrypt data and with traffic credit card data, you can use the MoipPaymentKit (MPK).

+See below how can integrate in your app.

 ### Using custom UITextField to Credit Card

 ```objective-c